Katy Perry: Part of Me

 Is it any good?

-Unlike the Jonas Brothers, Glee, and Miley Cyrus concert films, all of which skimped on the personal histories, Part of Me provides an intimate (if slightly whitewashed) portrait of Perry's hard work, ambition, and optimism.
+Unlike other recent concert films that skimped on the personal histories, Part of Me provides an intimate (if slightly whitewashed) portrait of Perry's hard work, ambition, and optimism.
 Despite her jet-black wig and candy-colored costume confections, Perry is open about her negative early experiences in the industry, her parents' (evangelical ministers) response to her decision to leave Christian music, and her fairy tale-like ideas about true love.
 If you're expecting a scathing expose about Brand, look elsewhere.
 Perry is a faithful and loving wife throughout the documentary, because Brand didn't file for divorce until December 2011.